Dual moguls isn’t a new event — just new to the Winter Olympics.

 However, those results notably came with Sweden’s Sandra Naeslund and Canada’s Marielle Thompson, the gold and silver medalists from Beijing 2022, both missing time due to injury.
 Both skiers are four-time World Cup champions and have won titles during this current Olympic cycle.

 Injury issues also hit the Swiss men's team.
 After going 1-2 in men’s ski cross at Beijing, Ryan Regez and Alex Fiva both tore their ACLs in December 2022.
-Returning to action the following season, Fiva finished third in the World Cup standings, but Regez struggled to regain his form.
+Returning to action the following season, Fiva finished 3rd in the World Cup standings, but Regez struggled to regain his form.
 In February 2025 — three years after winning Olympic gold — Regez finally returned to the top of the podium at a World Cup event.
 A month later, he won his first-ever world title.

 During this time, Canadian Reece Howden has been the most consistent performer on the men’s side and has won the World Cup title in two of the past three seasons.